Skip to content

 To adjust the distance between the lines, click the line with the dot at its center and drag it.

 To move both lines together, click and drag the line with the two dots at its ends.
-Click and drag the dots on the lines ends to adjust the length of the line or rotate the Equidistant Channel on the chart.
+Click and drag the dots on the lines ends to adjust the length of the line or rotate the equidistant channel on the chart.

-Use Ctrl+Drag to copy the Equidistant Channel anywhere on the chart.
+Use Ctrl + drag to copy the equidistant channel anywhere on the chart.

-Andrew's Pitchfork is a technical tool that helps to identify possible support and resistance levels with three parallel lines that look like a pitchfork.
+Andrews' pitchfork is a technical tool that helps to identify possible support and resistance levels with three parallel lines that look like a pitchfork.

-Click the Andrew's Pitchfork icon in the Instruments toolbar, then click and hold the left mouse button to draw a trendline from point 1 to the Central point.
+Click the Andrews' pitchfork icon in the Instruments toolbar, then click and hold the left mouse button to draw a trend line from point 1 to the central point.

-Release the mouse button and drag the points 1, 2, and 3 of the pitchfork to the corresponding peaks of the price.
-To move the Andrew's Pitchfork, hover over the central line and drag it.
+Release the mouse button and drag the points 1, 2 and 3 of the pitchfork to the corresponding peaks of the price.
+To move the Andrews' pitchfork, hover over the central line and drag it.

-Use Ctrl+Drag to copy Andrew's Pitchfork anywhere on the chart.
+Use Ctrl + drag to copy Andrews' pitchfork anywhere on the chart.

-Fibonacci Tools
+Fibonacci tools

-The offers 3 basic Fibonacci tools:
+There are 3 basic Fibonacci tools:

-• Fibonacci Retracement
+• Fibonacci retracement

-• Fibonacci Fan
+• Fibonacci fan

-• Fibonacci Expansion
+• Fibonacci expansion

-Hover over the Fibonacci button in the Instruments toolbar Click on the corresponding button on the Instruments toolbar to start drawing, or hover over the button to select another Fibonacci tool.
+Hover over the Fibonacci button in the Instruments toolbar Click the corresponding button on the Instruments toolbar to start drawing, or hover over the button to select another Fibonacci tool.

-Fibonacci Retracement
+Fibonacci retracement

-Fibonacci Retracement is a charting technique that uses horizontal lines to indicate areas of support or resistance at the key Fibonacci levels before the trend continues in the original direction.
+Fibonacci retracement is a charting technique that uses horizontal lines to indicate areas of support or resistance at the key Fibonacci levels before the trend continues in the original direction.

-Fibonacci Retracement price levels can be used as buy triggers on pullbacks during an uptrend.
+Fibonacci retracement price levels can be used as buy triggers on pullbacks during an uptrend.

 cTrader divides the vertical distance between the points using the Fibonacci ratios and draws the horizontal lines.

-Fibonacci Retracement is used to determine how far the price might retrace before continuing to move in the original direction.
+Fibonacci retracement is used to determine how far the price might retrace before continuing to move in the original direction.

 Traders often use Fibonacci key levels to place pending orders.

-Fibonacci Fan
+Fibonacci fan

-Fibonacci Fan is a charting technique that is used to estimate support and resistance levels by drawing new trend lines based on the Fibonacci Retracement levels.
+Fibonacci fan is a charting technique that is used to estimate support and resistance levels by drawing new trend lines based on the Fibonacci retracement levels.

 cTrader divides the vertical distance between the points of the trend and draws new lines connecting the Fibonacci levels with the starting point.

-Fibonacci Fan lines are dynamic and extend after the Fibonacci Retracement points, which are static.
+Fibonacci fan lines are dynamic and extend after the Fibonacci retracement points, which are static.

-Fibonacci Expansion
+Fibonacci expansion

-Fibonacci Expansion is a charting technique used to plot possible levels of support and resistance by tracking not only the primary trend but also the retracement.
+Fibonacci expansion is a charting technique used to plot possible levels of support and resistance by tracking not only the primary trend but also the retracement.

 cTrader divides the vertical distance between the points of the trend using the Fibonacci ratios and then takes the low point of the retracement segment as a reference.

-Fibonacci Expansion is used to determine where the price might move after the retracement.
+Fibonacci expansion is used to determine where the price might move after the retracement.

 Uncheck the Fibonacci levels to disable them, or type in new values to change the levels.

-Uncheck the Display Prices if you do not want to see the prices corresponding to the Fibonacci key levels directly in the chart.
+Uncheck the Display prices if you do not want to see the prices corresponding to the Fibonacci key levels directly in the chart.

 Check the Apply as default box to apply the current settings as the default for all the future objects of this type.

-To move a Fibonacci object, hover over its trendline and drag it over the chart to any desired location.
+To move a Fibonacci object, hover over its trend line and drag it over the chart to any desired location.

-To edit points (change direction), hover over the key points of the trendline and drag them separately.
+To edit points (change direction), hover over the key points of the trend line and drag them separately.

-To delete a Fibonacci object, right-click on its trendline in the chart and click Delete in the drop-down.
+To delete a Fibonacci object, right-click on its trend line in the chart and click Delete in the drop-down.
 Alternatively, select an object in the chart by clicking it and press Del on the keyboard.

-Use Ctrl+Drag to copy the Fibonacci object anywhere on the chart.
+Use Ctrl + drag to copy the Fibonacci object anywhere on the chart.

-Shape Objects
+Shape objects

 By default, the Rectangle is displayed in the Instruments toolbar.